-This is an oral history of combat veterans’ experience in the post-September 11th wars.
-It is named the Veterans Empathy Project because it seeks to help bridge the huge gap of understanding in the United States today between civilians who never served in the military and the 100,000s of veterans who fought and killed and risked life and limb for their country.
+This is an oral history of veterans’ military experience.
+It is named the Veterans Empathy Project because it seeks to bridge the huge gap of understanding in the United States today between civilians who never served in the military and the 100,000s of veterans who have fought and killed and risked life and limb for their country.

 The Veterans Empathy Project provides a medium and content for understanding the realities of war.
-Ideally, it will be a living history that makes clearer the motivations, experience, rewards, and costs of military service in the Iraq and Afghanistan Wars.
+Ideally, it will be a living history that makes clearer the motivations, experience, rewards, and costs of military service.
 It’s intended to support scholarly research and pedagogy in a variety of disciplines, from history and sociology to literary studies, military studies, and psychology.
 It also reaches past academic pursuits and fills a civic role in raising public consciousness and sparking discussion about veterans’ physical wounds, post-traumatic stress, and other personal and social costs of war.

 The Empathy Project’s interviews of combat veterans pursue four broad areas of military experience:

-- Battle experience: Deployment; destructive power of weaponry; communications and optical technology in combat; fighting and killing; attitude towards enemy soldiers and unarmed civilians’ empathy; attachment among fellow soldiers and marines; death and injury of comrades; interviewee’s condition, including physical wounds, traumatic brain injury, and post traumatic stress disorder.
+3. Battle experience (if applicable): Deployment; destructive power of weaponry; communications and optical technology in combat; fighting and killing; attitude towards enemy soldiers and unarmed civilians’ empathy; attachment among fellow soldiers and marines; death and injury of comrades; interviewee’s condition, including physical wounds, traumatic brain injury, and post traumatic stress disorder.

 Veterans Empathy Project Contributors